hucik14/rational-linkages/docs/source/general/installation.rst

-for installing also **opt** (optional) dependencies (ipython - inline plotting, scipy - optimization problems solving, matplotlib - alternative engine for 3D plotting) and **cad** dependencies (exudyn - multibody simulations, ngsolve - work with meshes in exudyn, build123d - generating STEP files of linkages, trimesh + manifold 3d - generating STL files).
+for installing also **opt** (optional) dependencies (ipython - inline plotting, scipy - optimization problems solving, matplotlib - alternative engine for 3D plotting) and **cad** dependencies (exudyn - multibody simulations, ngsolve - work with meshes in exudyn, build123d - generating STEP files of linkages, trimesh + manifold3d - generating STL files).

 On **Linux** systems, to run GUI interactive plotting, some additional libraries are required for plotting with PyQt6.
 Using